DeSantis announces plans for second immigration detention facility dubbed ‘Deportation Depot’ - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Plans to open the facility in two to three weeks

-DeSantis touted the relative ease and economy of setting up the north facility at a pre-existing prison, estimating the build-out cost to be $6 million.
+DeSantis touted the relative ease and economy of setting up the northern Florida facility at a preexisting prison, estimating the build-out cost to be $6 million.
 That’s compared to the hundreds of millions of dollars the state has committed to construct the vast network of tents and trailers at the south facility in the rugged and remote Florida swamp.

 “This part of the facility is not being used right now for the state prisoners.
 It just gives us an ability to go in, stand it up quickly, stand it up cheaply,” DeSantis said of the state prison, calling the site “ready-made.”